cwoz117/ingress_auth_proxy/whitelisting_strategies/README.md

 IP Whitelists can exist at the ingress level, but the loadbalancer service needs to be opened up (Security concerns?)

 so-called global IP's (office cidr range for ex) can exist in a config map and be pulled with any additional ip's added for clients

+## 5. Pulling whitelist out of fleet management (config map)
+If we can pull the whitelist out to a value we have control over we can make modifications on the fly